beaveronpole/wav2mp3/README.md

 ***To build lame:***
 1. go to the lame folder
 2. choose a place where you want to install binaries `OUR_SETTED_PATH` (ex. `OUR_SETTED_PATH="/home/user/tmp/build_lame"`)
-3. in the lame sources folder start  `configure --prefix=OUR_SETTED_PATH --with-pic` script to produce make file
+3. in the lame sources folder start  `configure --prefix=OUR_SETTED_PATH --with-pic` script to produce makefile
 4. then run `make` command here
 5. and run `make install` to put files to OUR_SETTED_PATH